Integer programs with bounded subdeterminants and two nonzeros per row: Final algorithm

-If $C$ is a clock and $e$ is an internal edge of one of its sectors, we let $Ce$ denote the clock obtained by deleting all the edges and sectors to the right of $e$, and making $e$ the right delimiter of the sector it belongs to.
+Let $\mathcal{W}$ be a window, and let $C$ be a clock.
+Let $e$ denote a directed edge of $D$.
+If $e$ is an internal edge of (one of the sectors of) $C$, we let $Ce$ denote the clock obtained by deleting all the edges and sectors to the right of $e$, and making $e$ the right delimiter of the sector it belongs to.
 The clock $eC$ is defined similarly.
-Also, the clock $C^{-1}$ is simply the clock $C$ read backwards.
-If $C_1$, \ldots, $C_p$ are internally disjoint clocks, we denote by $(C_1,\ldots,C_p)$ the clock obtained by juxtaposing them.
+We let $C^{-1}$ denote the clock $C$ read backwards (from right to left).
+If $C_1$, \ldots, $C_p$ are internally disjoint clocks, we denote by $(C_1,\ldots,C_p)$ the clock obtained by chaining them.

+Let $C$ and $C'$ be clocks of $\mathcal{W}$ (possibly $C = C'$), let $e$ be an internal edge of $C$, and $e'$ be an internal edge of $C'$ (possibly $e = e'$, but only if $C \neq C'$).
+The merge and simplify operations yield a new window $\mathcal{W}'$.
+The split operation yields two new windows $\mathcal{W}'_1$ and $\mathcal{W}'_2$.
+These are defined as follows, see \Cref{fig:ops,figOperationsCombinatorial}.
+We point out that the window(s) resulting from the operations are not uniquely defined.
+However, there are a bounded number of choices for what they can be.